Adaptive Submodular Influence Maximization with Myopic Feedback: Theoretical Guarantees for the Myopic Adaptive Greedy Strategy

 This is the first time that such inequality is demonstrated on the adaptive setting under \emph{myopic feedback}.
-Using the generalization of the result of \citet{Golovin:2011}, we also retrieve the $(1 - e^{-\ell/\alpha k})$ bound for any $\alpha$-approximate ($\ell$-truncated) greedy policies.
-Moreover, it can be easily verified that the bound of Theorem~\ref{Theorem1} is still valid even if we select more than one seed node at each time step.
+Using the generalization of the result of \citep{Golovin:2011}, we also retrieve the $(1 - e^{-\ell/\alpha k})$ bound for any $\alpha$-approximate ($\ell$-truncated) greedy policies.
+It can be also verified that the bound of Theorem~\ref{Theorem1} is still valid even if we select more than one seed node at each time step.

-\section{Modified IC model hypotheses}
+\subsection{Modified IC model hypotheses}

 In this point we discuss the two central hypotheses of the proposed modified IC model: an active node i) has multiple opportunities to influence its neighbors, and ii) cannot be randomly deactivated over time.
-Actually, we demonstrate that the proposed utility function $\tilde{f}$ is adaptive submodular only in the case where these two assumptions hold.
+Actually, we demonstrate that the proposed utility function $\tilde{f}$ is adaptive submodular only in the case where these two assumptions hold. \\

-\paragraph{Utility function $\tilde{f}$ under standard IC model} Let us now consider the \emph{standard} IC model with myopic feedback and $\tilde{f}$ as utility function.
+\textbf{Utility function $\tilde{f}$ under standard IC model} Let us now consider the \emph{standard} IC model with myopic feedback and $\tilde{f}$ as utility function.
 Actually, removing the assumption that active nodes have multiple opportunities to influence its neighbors, we get the \emph{standard} IC model where each active node has a \emph{unique} chance to influence its neighbors.

-\begin{lemma} The utility function $\tilde{f}$ is not adaptive submodular under the \emph{standard} IC model with myopic feedback. \end{lemma} \begin{proof} Let us consider the network shown in Fig.~\ref{fig:lem5graph} that consists of two nodes $u$ and $v$, with $p_{uv} \defn p \in [0,1]$ (influence probability of node $u$ to $v$).
-We assume that $T = 3$ and that node $u$ is already active at time step $t=1$.
-As we consider the \emph{standard} IC model, $u$ has an \textit{unique attempt} to influence $v$, at $t=2$, succeeding with probability $p$.
+\begin{lemma} The utility function $\tilde{f}$ is not adaptive submodular under the \emph{standard} IC model with myopic feedback. \end{lemma} \begin{proof} Let us consider the network shown in Fig.~\ref{fig:lem5graph} that consists of two nodes $u$ and $v$, with $p_{uv} \defn p \in [0,1]$.
+We assume that $T = 3$ and that node $u$ is already active at $t=1$.
+As we consider the \emph{standard} IC model, $u$ has an \textit{unique chance} to influence $v$, at $t=2$, succeeding with probability $p$.
 Let also $\psi = \emptyset$: we have no information on the unique edge of this graph, we only know that $u$ is active at $t=1$.
 Therefore, we have $\mathcal{T}(\psi) = 1$.
 Moreover, let $\psi'$ contains the information that $u$ is active at $t = 1$ and that it has failed to influence $v$ at $t=2$ ($\mathcal{T}(\psi') = 2$).
-Since $u$ has a unique attempt to influence $v$, there is no more randomness about the ground truth realization $\phi$ at this point.
+Since $u$ has a unique chance to influence $v$, there is no more randomness about the ground truth realization $\phi$ at this point.
 We have $\psi \subseteq \psi'$.